AudiovisualMetadataPlatform/amp_bootstrap/ansible/README.md

-# Ansible Setup
+# Ansible System Setup
-These setup scripts can be used to create a usable AMP installation for development (and maybe production?) instead of manually configuring an installation.
+These setup scripts can be used to create a usable OS environment for using and developing AMP.

+This can be used on a VM or a physical system.
+If you are using a VM, any hypervisor should work since this operates at the OS level

+# System requirements

 ## Base VM setup